We've compiled a list of frequently asked questions (FAQS) designed for applicants for the English Language Assistants programme 2024-25.

 We do offer the following shorter placements in some destinations:

-•In Argentina, all placements are six months long, running from mid-March 2022 until mid-September 2023.
+•In Argentina, all placements are six months long, running from April until end of August.
 These posts are reserved for undergraduates studying a dual-language degree.

-•In Germany, shorter posts are available for the first semester of the year, usually running from 1 September to 28 February.
+•In Germany, shorter posts are available for the first semester of the year, usually running from mid-September to 28 February.
 For the shorter period of appointment, it is not possible to leave the post early or finish before 28 February.

 It is not possible to apply for any other destination for a shorter period than one academic year.

 Do I need a qualification to prove I have the required foreign language level?

 No, you do not need a formal language qualification to evidence that you have the required foreign language level.
 Skills can be acquired through regular travel, private study or a course at a university language centre.

 We would recommend that you self-assess your language level against the Common European Framework of Reference for Languages.